GitHubProNinja/xr/code ref/POINTER_DOC.md

   - The pointer's direction is updated every frame to match the controller's orientation.
   - When the ray intersects a UI button, the dot is positioned at the intersection point and made visible.
   - Button states (hovered, selected) are updated based on intersection and controller input.
+  - The ray fades out (alpha transparency) from the controller tip to the end, using a custom alpha texture and correct UV mapping.

 - **Desktop Mode:**